Your Slow Dentistry

 The premise is for this work ethic to be as ubiquitous as possible and allow the largest number of members to join.
 We believe that dentists who practise the 4 Slow Dentistry cornerstones, taught in every school around the world, care a little bit more for themselves, their team and their patients and, as such, practise higher standards of care.
 They are different from those that focus on filling out paperwork and performing treatments simply for profit.
 A Slow Dentistry clinic usually works with less stress and is more profitable in the long run.
 Slowing down also brings greater work-life balance and immediate benefits for mental health.
 We are not about working slow.
 We are about working safe.

-Slow Dentistry was founded in 2015, in Switzerland, by Dr. Miguel Stanley and Nina Blaetler.
+Slow Dentistry was founded in 2015 by Dr. Miguel Stanley and Nina Blaetler.
 Our website domain, slowdentistry.com, was first registered in 2010, and the European trademark was registered in March 2015.
 It started as a grassroots movement that was shared on stage thanks to Dr. Miguel Stanley’s extensive international lecture circuit, which contemplated advanced implant dentistry and cosmetic dentistry, backed by digital dentistry.

 Dr. Stanley’s focus has always been on doing things properly and ethically, and whenever he spoke about Slow Dentistry, the feedback was always amazing.
 Soon, many like-minded clinicians demonstrated their interest in the movement and were invited to be Honorary Global Ambassadors and asked to help spread the word.
 Before the pandemic of 2020, the message of slowing down to properly disinfect rooms in between appointments was easily overlooked by many practitioners who were more focused on seeing as many patients as possible.
 We now know how crucial it is to properly disinfect between consultations.